MISSION & HISTORY

 - Published Detroit’s first newspaper, The Observer.

-- Convinced Congress to provide the monies to build the first road from Detroit to Chicago (now know as Michigan Avenue).
+- Convinced Congress to provide the monies to build the first road from Detroit to Chicago (now known as Michigan Avenue).

 - Co-founded the Michigan Historical Society.